MikeTannenbaum/mtdc-2022/_posts/2019-04-17-how-to-leave-things-better-than-you-found-them.md

   - Leadership
   - Personal Growth
 tags:
-  - change
+  - on/change
-  - exploration
+  - on/exploration
-  - leadership
+  - on/leadership
 ---
 <!-- wp:paragraph -->
 <p>Lately, I’ve had a wonderful string of people continually asking me how to create change at work.</p>